amir13872/funny-virus/README.md

 # Tiny Fun Viruses

-A collection of tiny, fun viruses created purely for entertainment and playful programming experiments.
+A collection of tiny, fun viruses and malware created purely for entertainment and playful programming experiments.
 This project is meant just for fun and harmless testing!

 ## ⚠️ Disclaimer